philfung/computer-use/README.md

-# Computer Use Demo for MacOS 💻
+# Computer Use for MacOS 💻

 This is a fork of [Anthropic's computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) modified to run on macOS.
 It allows you to experience the power and limitations of computer use firsthand.